Welcome to

 Braces and other orthodontic devices may need to be removed before treatment to prevent oral complications such as gingivitis, mucositis, and dental decay from occurring inside the mouth.

-Families should consult their child’s care team about the timing of dental visits after cancer treatment begins.
+Families should consult their child’s care team about the timing of dental visits after treatment begins.
 They should also alert the team if any dental issues occur.

 The dentist will work with other care team members.
-They will make decisions on dental care based on the patient’s current dental health and how cancer treatment may have an impact.
+They will make decisions on dental care based on the patient’s current dental health and how treatment may have an impact.
 For example, the team may delay dental procedures when patients are at increased risk for infection or excessive bleeding.

 Patients may develop dental conditions years after therapy is over.